 Slow fashion is all about creating, as well as shopping for higher quality items that are designed to last.
-The process encourages a variety of sustainable practices, including forming a connection with the environment and reducing toxins and waste.
-The principles of slow fashion include: sustainable materials, fewer collections, minimizing waste, making great use of resources and transparency.
+The growing movement encourages a variety of sustainable practices, including forming a connection with the environment and reducing toxins and waste.
+The principles of slow fashion include: sustainable materials, fewer collections, fair trade, minimizing waste, making great use of resources and transparency.

 Familiar with the term ‘shopaholic’?
 In simple terms, a slow fashion convert is the exact opposite of that.
 Next, we’re tackling no less than 21 things you can do today to move from fast fashion to slow fashion.
 The good news is that everyone, regardless of budget, values and time constraints, can find ways to reduce their closet’s impact.
 Read on to find just what you can do – and how to do it – in simple, easy to-follow steps.